Hands on the Land is a collaborative effort

 - Lack of recognition in decision-making

-These workers’ hands are on the land — while policymakers, funders and researchers act far from the woods.
-Hands on the Land supports and informs engagement between workers, practitioners and researchers.
+These workers’ hands are on the land — while policymakers, funders, and researchers act far from the woods.
+Hands on the Land supports and informs engagement between workers, practitioners and researchers to ensure that individuals with real world expertise contribute to the governance, evaluation, and the refinement of management strategies that protect communities, restore productive agriculture on fire‑prone fallow lands, and strengthen the productivity and resilience of working forests and farms.

 Funded by The United States Department of Agriculture, Agriculture and Food Research Initiative (Grant #2025-68012-44234)